What Is the Inukai Family Foundation?

 The Inukai Family Foundation is a nonprofit that was founded in honor of Richard M (Dick) Inukai, who was the founder of Dick’s Auto Group and a beloved member of the Hillsboro/Portland community for many years.
 The foundation was established by his three children – Shannon, Scott, and Stacie – and their mission centers around giving back to the communities of Oregon, Idaho, and Southwest Washington.
 The foundation creates positive youth development, supports area teachers and students through educational grants and scholarships, and offers healthcare support for seniors.
 Finally, they promote Japanese culture, something Dick was incredibly proud of.
 Dick Inukai also cared deeply for all of his employees, and for this reason, the Inukai Family Foundation supports the children of Dick’s Auto Group employees.

 The Inukai Family Foundation encourages local youth to pursue their interests and foster their skills and abilities.
 They do so by supporting local nonprofit organizations who work with disadvantaged youth and minorities through education.
-As of 2011, the foundation has awarded grants to Portland State University, Lake Hazel Middle School, Highland Park Middle School, and Urban Sweat, an organization that encourages active recreation.
+As of 2011, the foundation has awarded grants to Portland State University, Lake Hazel Middle School, Highland Park Middle School, and Urban Sweat, an organization that encourages active recreation, both in the city and in places like the best campgrounds in Portland.
 Thus far, six scholarships have also been awarded to the children of Dick’s Auto Group employees who are headed off to college.

 In addition to their educational work, the Inukai Family Foundation is dedicated to providing proper care for senior citizens and individuals who are battling chronic and debilitating illnesses.
 The foundation continues to facilitate new hospice programs throughout Oregon, and they recently awarded a grant to a Meals on Wheels program, Healthy Meals for Homebound Seniors.
 The program aims to tackle the issue of “hidden hunger,” connecting local seniors in need to nutrition programs in their area.